Form 926 Reporting Transfers to Foreign Corporations: Avoiding Harsh Penalties

 Ensuring Consistency Between FATCA, FBAR, Form 5471 and Other Foreign Asset Forms

-This webinar will provide tax advisers and compliance professionals with a comprehensive guide to reporting contributions to foreign corporations.
-The panel will identify the types of transactions that trigger Form 926 reporting obligations, discuss filing thresholds and information required to be reported on Form 926.
-The webinar will also cover the relationship and cross-referencing between Form 926 and other required foreign information filings, and detail the penalty regime for failure to report contributions on Form 926.
+This webinar will provide tax advisers and compliance professionals with a comprehensive guide to reporting transfers of property to foreign corporations, as well as review the technical analysis of the types of transactions that require such reporting.
+The panel will identify the types of transactions that trigger Form 926 reporting obligations and discuss required information to be reported on Form 926.
+The webinar will also cover the relationship between Form 926 and other required foreign information filings and address penalties for failure to report relevant transactions on Form 926.

 - Transactions requiring Form 926 reporting

 - What must be reported on Form 926